In Exercises 69 and 70, determine whether you can use a normal di... | Channels for Pearson+

 1

 Step 2: If the conditions are satisfied, proceed to approximate the binomial distribution using the normal distribution.
 The mean (μ) and standard deviation (σ) of the binomial distribution are given by μ = np and σ = sqrt(np(1-p)).
-Calculate these values.
+Calculate these values using the given n and p.

-Step 3: To find the probability that the number of adults who used a mobile device to manage their bank account is greater than 60, apply the continuity correction.
-This means you will calculate the probability for X > 60.5 instead of X > 60.
+Step 3: Convert the binomial probability 'at most 40' into a z-score for the normal distribution.
+Use the continuity correction by adjusting the value to 40.5 (since we are approximating a discrete distribution with a continuous one).
+The z-score formula is z = (x - μ) / σ, where x is the adjusted value.

-Step 4: Standardize the value using the z-score formula: z = (X - μ) / σ, where X is the value of interest (60.5 in this case), μ is the mean, and σ is the standard deviation.
-Compute the z-score.
+Step 4: Use the z-score to find the cumulative probability from the standard normal distribution table or a statistical software.
+This will give the probability that the number of adults who used a mobile device to manage their bank account is at most 40.

-Step 5: Use the standard normal distribution table (or a calculator) to find the probability corresponding to the calculated z-score.
-Subtract this value from 1 to find the probability that X > 60.5.
-Sketch the graph of the normal distribution curve, marking the mean and the area representing the probability greater than 60.5.
+Step 5: Sketch the graph of the normal distribution curve, marking the mean (μ) at the center and shading the area to the left of the z-score corresponding to 40.5.
+This shaded area represents the probability you calculated.

 Verified video answer for a similar problem: